Computational Model Library

 LogoClim: WorldClim in NetLogo

-Leandro Garcia Daniel Vartanian Aline Martins de Carvalho Aline | Published Thursday, July 03, 2025 | Last modified Monday, August 04, 2025
+Daniel Vartanian Leandro Garcia Aline Martins de Carvalho Aline | Published Thursday, July 03, 2025 | Last modified Tuesday, September 16, 2025

 LogoClim is a NetLogo model for simulating and visualizing global climate conditions.
-It allows researchers to integrate high-resolution climate data into agent-based models, supporting reproducible research in ecology, agriculture, environmental science, and other fields that rely on climate data integration.
+It allows researchers to integrate high-resolution climate data into agent-based models, supporting reproducible research in ecology, agriculture, environmental sciences, and other fields that rely on climate data.

 The model utilizes raster data to represent climate variables such as temperature and precipitation over time.
-It incorporates historical data (1951-2024) and future climate projections (2021-2100) derived from global climate models under various Shared Socioeconomic Pathways (SSPs) (O’Neill et al., 2017).
-All climate inputs come from WorldClim 2.1, a widely used source of high-resolution, interpolated climate datasets based on weather station observations worldwide (Fick & Hijmans, 2017), available for academic and other non-commercial use.
+It incorporates historical data (1951-2024) and future climate projections (2021-2100) derived from global climate models under various Shared Socioeconomic Pathways (SSPs, O’Neill et al., 2017).
+All climate inputs come from WorldClim 2.1, a widely used source of high-resolution, interpolated climate datasets based on weather station observations worldwide (Fick & Hijmans, 2017).

 LogoClim follows the FAIR Principles for Research Software (Barker et al., 2022) and is openly available on the CoMSES Network and GitHub.
+See the Logônia model for an example of its integration into a full NetLogo simulation.

-Displaying 10 of 234 results for "Curtis W Marean" clear search
+Displaying 10 of 239 results for "Curtis W Marean" clear search

 This website uses cookies and Google Analytics to help us track user engagement and improve our site.
 If you'd like to know more information about what data we collect and why, please see our data privacy policy.
 If you continue to use this site, you consent to our use of cookies.